rudibroekhuizen/docker-compose-postgresdashboard/README.md

 PostgreSQL playground running on Docker with info, stats and logs displayed in a Grafana dashboard.
 Additional services running are pgAdmin, Schemaspy and Sqlpad.

 ## Usage
 Install docker and docker-compose.
 Clone this repo to your local machine.
-Than start the containers:
+Start containers:

 ```sh
 docker-compose up